Careers/Practice Building

 The Business of Veterinary Medicine

 It’s safe to say that most veterinarians don’t pursue their career paths because they want to handle the responsibilities and duties associated with running a practice; most veterinarians are veterinarians because they enjoy science and love caring for animals.
 Reality is, however, there are a number of business-related skills required to operate a successful veterinary practice and excel in most other career paths in the field of veterinary medicine.
 To help MSU CVM graduates not only be prepared to handle the business side of their careers, but to excel in them, MSU CVM offers CVM 5692—Veterinary Medicine: The Art of Practice and Business Management.
-This two-week, elective course for third- and fourth-year DVM students is led by Assistant Dean for Clinical Services and Animal Health Center Director Dr. Joey Burt and is designed specifically to teach new graduates to be comfortable handling subjects outside of the academics and science of veterinary medicine.
+This two-week, elective course for third- and fourth-year DVM students is designed specifically to teach new graduates to be comfortable handling subjects outside of the academics and science of veterinary medicine.

 Multiple studies conducted by the American Veterinary Medical Association and Association of American Veterinary Medical Colleges have illustrated the need for non-technical skills to be taught in vet school, as future employers of newly graduated veterinarians expect them to have these skills.
 This course is one component of an overall effort to ensure MSU CVM graduates enter the profession as ‘day-one-ready’ practitioners.
 Additional research has also shown that graduates with a higher business acumen have higher starting salaries, are more satisfied with their jobs and have better control over their long-term debt.
 A veterinary student studies outside